 Our Policy on Non-Employee Director Equity Ownership demonstrates our Board's continuing commitment to shareholder interests.
-The policy sets each non-employee director's total investment level at five times (5x) the value of the annual retainer.
+The policy sets each non-employee director's total investment level at five times (5.0x) the value of the annual retainer.
 A non-employee director will be required to meet the ownership level in effect when he or she first joins the Board within three years following receipt of his or her first director compensation payment.
 Non-employee directors have three years to meet any increased ownership level during their tenure.
 In addition, under the policy, a non-employee director may not sell, transfer or dispose of shares of Common Stock if he or she does not attain or maintain the applicable equity ownership investment level at the initial ownership measurement date, or at June 30 of each year thereafter, except as necessary to pay or repay the cost of exercising a stock option or any tax obligations associated with the exercise of a stock option or vesting of stock-based awards, or as otherwise approved by the Compensation Committee, in its sole discretion.

 Shares of Common Stock that are, directly or indirectly, (i) beneficially owned by a non-employee director or (ii) held in a trust over which such non-employee director has more than 50% of the beneficial interest and controls the management of the assets will count toward attaining and maintaining the applicable equity ownership level.
 Also, restricted stock, restricted stock units, deferred stock units and deferred restricted stock units, whether or not vested, will count toward attaining and maintaining the non-employee director's applicable equity ownership level.
 Stock options, whether or not vested, will not count toward meeting the equity ownership requirement.
 The securities counted toward attaining and maintaining each non-employee director's ownership level will be valued at the average of the closing price per share of Common Stock reported on the NYSE for each trading day in the 90-calendar-day period immediately preceding the applicable measurement date.
-As of December 31, 2020, all non-employee directors were in compliance with our Policy on Non-Employee Director Equity Ownership.
+All non-employee directors in office as of December 31, 2021 were in compliance with our Policy on Non-Employee Director Equity Ownership as of that date.
+Nicole S. Jones and Stephen C. Robinson will be eligible to receive pro rata non-director equity compensation as of March 22, 2022 and will be required to meet the director equity ownership requirement by the third anniversary of that date.